antarjeet/login-register-Task/README.md

    ```bash
    npm start
    ```
-5. The backend server should now be running.
+5. The backend server should now be running On Port 3600.

 ## Step 3: Frontend Setup
 1. Open the frontend folder in Visual Studio Code.